simondlevy/GooMPy/README.md

 # GooMPy
-Google Maps for Python
+Interactive Google Maps for Python

 GooMPy provide a Python interface to the Google Static Maps API, automatically ownloading and stitching together map tiles into a single image that you can zoom and pan dynamically in your Python program.
 To support using maps when you don't have an internet connection, GooMPY provides a pre-fetching function that stores the tiles in a caching folder.

-You'll need the Python Image Library (PIL) or equivalent (Pillow for Windows and OS X) installed on your computer equivalent to run GooMPy.
+To run GooMPy you'll need the Python Image Library (PIL) or equivalent (Pillow for Windows and OS X) installed on your computer.
 The repository includes an example using Tkinter, though you should be able to use GooMPy with other toolkits like wx and Qt.

 Because Google limits the number of tiles that you can download during a given time period, we recommend setting up an API key as described here: